gfolego/datasciencecoursera/getdata-011/CodeBook.md

 - `SubjectID` is a number between 1 and 30.
 - Variable name transformations are performed in [lines 98-109 of run_analysis.R](run_analysis.R#L98-L109).
 The resulting names should be straightforward to understand, given the [feature description](#feature-description) above.
 Please keep in mind that the values are actually the average of each variable for each activity and each subject, as described in the [project description](README.md#course-project).

-The variables are presented in the generated tidy dataset file [UCI_HAR_Dataset_Tidy.txt](UCI_HAR_Dataset_Tidy.txt) in the following order, with their respective names:
+The variables are presented in the [generated tidy dataset](UCI_HAR_Dataset_Tidy.txt) in the following order, with their respective names:

 1. Activity
 1. SubjectID